 - 1. Write the following scenario on the board: Your neighbour's house is on fire, and elicit from learners what they would do.
 The intention is for learners to say they would call 911. - 2.
 Inform the class that they will be listening to a clip of a 911 call.
 Tell them to pay particular attention to the questions the operator asks.
 They will be the same questions learners will have to answer during the speaking activities of the module. - 3.
 Review the vocabulary breathing/not-breathing, conscious/unconscious.
 Remind learners that these are important words they need to understand because an operator will ask about them during a 911 call.
+Inform learners that in an actual 911 call, the operator will ask for the address or address or location.
 Also mention that the operator will tell the caller to 'stay on the line'.
 Ask if they understand what that means and provide an explanation if necessary. - 4.
 Organize the class into pairs.
 Distribute the sentence strips for the 911 dialogue so that each pair receives a set of sentence strips.
 Play the audio.
 In pairs, learners order the strips to reconstruct the dialogue.
 Circulate and help where necessary.
 Have learners compare their sequenced dialogue with others, then take up as a class. - 5.
 Elicit from the class what questions the operator asks.
 Draw a chart on the board with the headings QUESTION and ANSWER.
 Elicit answers and fill in the chart together.
 Ensure that learners understand what information is being asked for with each question.
 Have them copy the chart in their notes for future reference.

 Question Answer

-911, for which city?
-Calgary

-Do you need police, fire or ambulance?
+911. Do you need police, fire or ambulance?
 Fire

-What is the address of the emergency?
+What is the location?
 92 Main Street

 What is the emergency?
 There is a fire at my neighbour's house.
 A boy is unconscious.

 Is he breathing?
 Yes

-Learners could practise the dialogue in pairs to further support vocabulary development.
+6. Learners could practise the dialogue in pairs to further support vocabulary development.